 Explore Israel’s historic sites and walk through the narrow streets of old Jerusalem.
 Marvel at the World Heritage Site of Masada and visit the sotired Church of Nativity in Bethlehem, the oldest church in the Holy Land.

-Climate: The weather in Israel is usually very pleasant, during summer (June to September) temperatures range between 27-32°C. Jerusalem is generally a little drier and cooler than Tel Aviv.
+What is the climate like in Israel?
+The weather in Israel is usually very pleasant, during summer (June to September) temperatures range between 27-32°C. Jerusalem is generally a little drier and cooler than Tel Aviv.
 Days during spring and autumn are usually between 15-25°C and during winter (December to March) maximum temperatures at 15°C, whilst the nights, particularly in Jerusalem can be very cold.

-Combine with: Jordan is one of the best countries to combine with Israel, particularly as many of Jordan’s best sites are nearby the Israeli border.
+What can I combine Israel with?
+Jordan is one of the best countries to combine with Israel, particularly as many of Jordan’s best sites are nearby the Israeli border.
 Neighbouring Egypt is only a short flight away, and is another country filled with ancient treasures, temples and history.

-Getting there: Road transfers are available from Amman (Jordan), or you can fly direct to Tel Aviv with Royal Jordanian.
+How do you get to Israel?
+Road transfers are available from Amman (Jordan), or you can fly direct to Tel Aviv with Royal Jordanian.
 Air Sinai also offer flights direct from Cairo.